 Contributions should be of exceptional benefit to ACA, New England’s efforts.

 The benefits of the candidate’s service may go beyond the local area to ACA on a regional and/or national level or other noted organizations.

-bringing benefit and honor good, faithful and efficient service
+Bringing benefit and honor through good, faithful and efficient service